-Q.No.19: At what value will special securities received from Government of India towards a bank's recapitalisation requirement be recognised?
+Q.No.19: At what value will special securities received from Government of India towards a bank's recapitalisation requirement be recognised and how should they be fair valued for disclosure purpose?

 Ans.
-Special securities received from the Government of India towards recapitalisation of banks shall be initially recognised at their fair value as determined under Clause 25 of these Directions i.e. the fair value of these securities shall be arrived on the basis of the prices / YTM of similar tenor Central Government securities put out by FBIL.
+Special securities received from the Government of India towards recapitalisation of banks shall be initially recognised at their fair value based on the prices/YTM put out by FBIL or as determined under the clause 26.1(c) of these Directions, as the case may be.
 Any difference between the acquisition cost and fair value so arrived shall be immediately recognized in the Profit and Loss Account.
+Further, subsequent valuation of such special securities, for disclosure purpose, shall be based on the clause 26.1(c) of these Directions.